 Insert image B42024_01_25.png

 In step 6, you create a VS Code sample profile file.
 This step generates no output.
 In step 7, you update several VS Code runtime options.
 In step 8, you create a short cut to VS Code, and in step 9, you create a short cut to the PowerShell 7 console.
-In step 10, you update the XML that describes the Window task pane to add the shortcuts to VS Code ane the PowerShell console.
+In step 10, you update the XML that describes the Windows task pane to add the shortcuts to VS Code and the PowerShell console.
 In step 11, you import the updated task pane description back into Windows.
 In step 12, you create a VS Code profile for PowerShell 7.
 These steps produce no output as such.

 Next, in step 13, you log off from Windows.
 In step 14, you re-login and note the updated taskbar, as you can see here: